silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/01_Access_Control.md

 ## Permission checking is at class level

-SilverStripe provides a security mechanism via the *Permission::check* method (see [api:LeftAndMain] for examples on how the admin screens work).
+SilverStripe provides a security mechanism via the *Permission::check* method (see [LeftAndMain](api:SilverStripe\Admin\LeftAndMain) for examples on how the admin screens work).

 (next step -- go from *Permission::checkMember*...)